salihusonn/portfolio-/README.md

 ## My portfolio
 *A glimse of some of the project i have work.*

-*moedern logos & Brand identity
+*moedern logos & Brand identity Clean, modern, and minimal logo concepts designed for premium brands.

 ![image](20250918_164959.jpg)